Jan. 6 takeaways: White House in chaos, unmovable Trump

 WASHINGTON (AP) — The House Jan.
-6 committee is closing out its set of summer hearings with its most detailed focus yet on the investigation's main target: former President Donald Trump.
+6 committee closed out its set of summer hearings with its most detailed focus yet on the investigation's main target: former President Donald Trump.

-The panel is examining Trump's actions on Jan.
+The panel on Thursday examined Trump's actions on Jan.
 6, 2021, as hundreds of his supporters broke into the U.S. Capitol, guiding viewers minute-by-minute through the deadly afternoon to show how long it took for the former president to call off the rioters.
-The panel is focusing on 187 minutes that day, between the end of Trump's speech calling for supporters to march to the Capitol at 1:10 p.m. and a video he released at 4:17 p.m. telling the rioters they were "very special" but they had to go home.
+The panel focused on 187 minutes that day, between the end of Trump's speech calling for supporters to march to the Capitol at 1:10 p.m. and a video he released at 4:17 p.m. telling the rioters they were "very special" but they had to go home.

-Trump was “the only person in the world who could call off the mob,” but he refused to do so for several hours, said the committee’s chairman, Mississippi Rep. Bennie Thompson, who was participating in the hearing remotely due to a COVID-19 diagnosis.
+Trump was “the only person in the world who could call off the mob,” but he refused to do so for several hours, said the committee’s chairman, Mississippi Rep. Bennie Thompson, who participated in the hearing remotely due to a COVID-19 diagnosis.
 “He could not be moved.”

 THE WHITE HOUSE DINING ROOM